yurivlk/Counter-Strike_Map_Prediction_Model/README.md

  ![plot](images/final_result2.jpeg)

  Observations:
- (prob_t1_win2 will always be the probabilty of the first team in the confront collumn.
+ (prob_t1_win2 column will always be the probabilty of the first team in the confront collumn, in the first line this column represents the probabily of Astralis defeat BIG )

- )
+ To have better understanding I have also created a chart with some interativitie for the user.
+ You can find it here: https://public.tableau.com/app/profile/yuri.velkis/viz/Counter-Strike_final_chart/ModelChart?publish=yes

  # Conclusion

+ As our dataset is still receiving data from the ETL pipeline I could not yet draw significants conclusion about the model.